 (Allison Taylor Enters)

 ALLISON.
 (She is a blonde, mid-twenties hair dresser.
 She is chewing gum She mistakenly introduces herself to Bob.)
 Hi, I’m Allison Taylor.
 I hope I didn’t interrupt.
-I’m your one o’clock appointment.
+I have a one o’clock appointment with Doctor C. Monahan?.

 ALLISON.
 Hi, I’m Allison, I’m your one O’Clock.